 The policy details what businesses, residents and others affected by its regulatory responsibilities can expect from the service and assists staff in applying enforcement powers in a consistent and fair way.

-You can download the Local Enforcement Plan (PDF 216 KB)
+For more information, please download the Local Enforcement Plan - February 2021 (PDF 2MB).